Some women experience such terrible PMS (premenstrual

 Again, while birth control pills are popular as a form of contraception, we see

-their use for treating a range of women’s health issues, such as irregular
+their use for treating a range of women’s health issues, such as

-temporary at best.
+medications are temporary at best.

 What does “PMS” stand for?